 Resource estimation methodologies and the pre-requisites of their application

-Classification of the technically recoverable volumes - The petroleum initially in place and the technically recoverable volumes - Resource classes (prospective, contingent, reserves) - The commercial criteria (economic viability, management engagement, marketability, availability of logistics, social acceptance) - The project maturity based sub-classification - Reserve status (undeveloped, developed)
+Classification of the Technically Recoverable Resources (TRR) - The Petroleum Initially In-Place and the Technically Recoverable Resources - Resource classes (prospective, contingent, reserves) - The commercial criteria (economic viability, management engagement, marketability, availability of logistics, legal and social acceptance) - The project maturity based sub-classification - Reserve status (undeveloped, developed)

 Ambiguities in resource classification and categorisation & frequent pitfalls - Split conditions - Split classification - The misunderstood resource maturation - Is Proved (1P) proven?